 What will you play first?
 Big creatures of green and direct damage of red?
 Mind Control of Blue and Necromancy of Black?
-Lots of small creatures like the Goblins to surround your opponents or a few but massive creatures like the Baloth to break through the defenses?
+Lots of small creatures like the Goblins to surround your opponents or a few but massive creatures like the Baloth to break through the defences?

 Settings and Lore

-As you can see in the presentation videos or in the first Gameplay it will be possible to explore very closely many of the most beautiful and fan-loved Magic: The Gathering settings such as Zendikar, Innistrad and Dominaria.
+As you can see in the presentation videos or the first Gameplay it will be possible to explore very closely many of the most beautiful and fan-loved Magic: The Gathering settings such as Zendikar, Innistrad and Dominaria.

 The game is positioned in a very large time frame after the Great Mending of Dominaria and before the Hour of Devastation on Amonkhet, which allows it to be able to range a lot between the different plots and the different expansions of Magic being able to take many elements between those mentioned in the more than 25 years of Magic: The Gathering history.

-For example we could see details or additional information of many activities that are not narrated for the sake of brevity in the main arc of Magic: The Gathering, we could for example discover something more about the dark plans of Nicol Bolas or deepen our knowledge on the events of Sorin Markov on the plane of Innistrad or the events that disrupt the plane of Zendikar.
+For example, we could see details or additional information of many activities that are not narrated for the sake of brevity in the main arc of Magic: The Gathering, we could for example discover something more about the dark plans of Nicol Bolas or deepen our knowledge on the events of Sorin Markov on the plane of Innistrad or the events that disrupt the plane of Zendikar.

-Each color in Magic: The Gathering corresponds to a specific Class: White Mana for the Sanctifier, Blue Mana for the Mind Mage, Black Mana for the Necromancer, Red Mana for the Geomancer, and Green Mana for the Beastcaller.
+Each colour in Magic: The Gathering corresponds to a specific Class: White Mana for the Sanctifier, Blue Mana for the Mind Mage, Black Mana for the Necromancer, Red Mana for the Geomancer, and Green Mana for the Beastcaller.

-As in many Action RPGs it will be possible to add equipment in the available slots of our inventory and enhance the resistances to certain types of damage or improve the damage we can inflict with the character's basic attacks or improve the effects of the spells that we will learn along the way.
+As in many Action RPGs, it will be possible to add equipment in the available slots of our inventory and enhance the resistances to certain types of damage or improve the damage we can inflict with the character's basic attacks or improve the effects of the spells that we will learn along the way.